What eye diseases affect people with diabetes?

 Glaucoma

-Glaucoma results due to the eye’s lack of ability to drain natural fluid and putting too much pressure on the inside of the eye.
+Glaucoma results due to the eye’s inability to drain natural fluid which in turn causes an increase in pressure on the inside of the eye.
 This can lead to pain and blurred vision as the blood vessels and surrounding nerves in the eye become compressed.
-The most proliferate form of glaucoma is open-angle glaucoma, which can be treated with medication so that the eye can properly drain and can alleviate the pressure.
+The most common form of glaucoma is open-angle glaucoma, which can be treated with medication so that the eye can properly drain and alleviate the pressure.
 This type of glaucoma typically has no symptoms until significant vision loss has occurred as it develops slowly.

-Who is at a higher risk of diabetic eye disease?
+Who is at risk of diabetic eye disease?

 It’s the right time for clearer vision